 How to Paint a Ceiling

 I love a painted ceiling.
 Ceilings are often ignored when it comes to room renovations, but why not have a little fun with it?!
+Painting your ceiling or adding a treatment to it can go a long way in any space…so let’s chat about how to do it!

 And, of course, in Grant’s room in our current home we also painted the ceiling!
 Funny enough, it’s basically the same color as Jackson’s ceiling is now.
-In Grant’s room, we added a fun detail of doing scallops about 18″ down the wall all the way around the room.
+We left the walls white, and just painted the ceiling.
+It was a really fun take on the concept of an “accent wall”!
+It’s a unique paint job and it was one of my very favorite things I’ve done.

 Of course, you may be looking into painting your ceiling simply because your ceiling needs a fresh coat of paint!
 Even if you’re looking to stick with plain white, these tips will help you paint your ceiling as quickly and painlessly as possible.

 So, let’s dive into the details, shall we?
-Everything you need to know about how to paint a ceiling – I promise, it’s incredibly simple!
+Everything you need to know about how to paint a ceiling.
+I promise, it’s incredibly simple!

 Choosing Paint